Roboy/AndroidControl/README.md

 ########## SETUP

-The projekt uses Android Studio (https://developer.android.com/studio/index.html) and the provided SDK tools as IDE.
+The project uses Android Studio (https://developer.android.com/studio/index.html) and the provided SDK tools as IDE.
 Additionally the Dependency Injection framework (https://google.github.io/dagger/) has been used to resolve dependencies for this project.

 ########## FUNCTIONALLY